Accelerate image pulling with P2P

 --from-literal='access-key-secret=<ACCESSKEY_SECRET>'

-Replace <ACCESSKEY_ID> and <ACCESSKEY_SECRET> with the AccessKey pair you created in the previous step.
+Replace <ACCESSKEY_ID> and <ACCESSKEY_SECRET> with the AccessKey pair from the previous step.

 Step 2: Get the Container Registry instance ID